bagder/daniel.haxx.se/about.md

 Sweden (SSS).
 When asked, we decided to join their team.
 At that time, Super Swap Sweden was already a large and well known group in Sweden that made both "cracks" (ie removed copy protection from games and copied pirated versions of them) and demos.
-We were taken away by the attention and didn't hesitate to join this large group of friends.
+We were taken away by the attention and did not hesitate to join this large group of friends.
 We went on and released more demos under the SSS flag, got better and learned more about the C64's undocumented corners, opcodes and circuits.